hitechcoding/strict-form-mapper-bundle/docs/factory.md

 }
 ```

 Now at beginning, we decided that product must **always** have a category but clearly, the code says it can be null.
-We are breaking rules just to make our form work.
-This is where you would have to use DTO to fix the problem.
+We would be breaking business rules just to make our form work.
+This is where you would **have** to use DTO to fix the problem.

 ---
 So instead of ``empty_data``, let's use ``factory``: